Sailing: Downwind

 A sailing craft can travel directly downwind only at a speed that is less than the wind speed.
 However, some sailing craft such as iceboats, sand yachts, and some high-performance sailboats can achieve a higher downwind velocity made good by traveling on a series of broad reaches, punctuated by jibes in between.
-It was explored by sailing vessels starting in 1975 and now extends to high-performance skiffs, catamarans and foiling sailboats.
+It was explored by sailing vessels starting in 1975 and now extends to high-performance skiffs, catamarans, and foiling sailboats.

-Navigating a channel or a downwind course among obstructions may necessitate changes in direction that require a change of tack, accomplished with a jibe.
+Navigating a channel or downwind course among obstructions may necessitate changes in direction that require a change of tack, accomplished by jibing.

 Changing tack by jibing

 Jibing or gybing is a sailing maneuver by which a sailing craft turns its stern past the eye of the wind so that the apparent wind changes from one side to the other, allowing progress on the opposite tack.
+(When this is done when beating to windward, it is usually referred to as wearing.)
 This maneuver can be done on smaller boats by pulling the tiller towards yourself (the opposite side of the sail).
 As with tacking, the type of sailing rig dictates the procedures and constraints for jibing.
-Fore-and-aft sails with booms, gaffs or sprits are unstable when the free end points into the eye of the wind and must be controlled to avoid a violent change to the other side; square rigs as they present the full area of the sail to the wind from the rear experience little change of operation from one tack to the other; and windsurfers again have flexibly pivoting and fully rotating masts that get flipped from side to side.
+Most fore-and-aft sails with booms, gaffs or sprits are unstable when the free end points into the eye of the wind and must be controlled to avoid a violent change to the other side.
+Lateen sails are often tacked by wearing, with the sheet being freed so that the sail rotates around the mast (avoiding the "bad tack").
+Square rigs, as they present the full area of the sail to the wind from the rear, experience little change of operation when gybing, and may sometimes choose to wear rather than tack to avoid the risk of getting caught in stays.
+Windsurfers again have flexibly pivoting and fully rotating masts that get flipped from side to side.